dy/piezo/docs/r&d.md

     + mono-compatible
     + \ is almost never used in langs & that's unique
     + reminds `//`
-      - sort-of footgun or rake to confuse with `//`
+    - sort-of constant footgun to confuse with `//`
     + it's short
     + association with "escape" sequence in strings
     + cooler than `;;`